Deshea Townsend: Tennessee Titans

-In 2017, the Titans went 9-7 but made the playoffs for the first time since 2008.
-They would beat the Kansas City Chiefs 22-21 in the Wild Card round, winning their first playoff game since 2003.
-They would lose to the New England Patriots 14-35 in the Divisional Round.
-Under his coaching, safety Kevin Byard would lead the NFL in interceptions, make the 2018 Pro Bowl, and was named first-team All-Pro.

 New York Giants

 On February 6, 2018, Townsend was named the assistant defensive backs coach for the New York Giants.
-During 2018, the Giants went 5-11 for the first time since 1995 and missed the playoffs for the second straight season.
-They would defeat two playoff teams, the AFC South champion Houston Texans & the NFC North champion Chicago Bears.
 Under his coaching, cornerback Janoris Jenkins ranked 5th in passes defended and safety Landon Collins made the Pro Bowl.

 Chicago Bears

 On January 18, 2019, Townsend was named the defensive backs coach for the Chicago Bears, a position that was eventually renamed to secondary coach.
-The Bears went 8-8 in 2019 and missed the playoffs.
 Under his coaching, Kyle Fuller made the Pro Bowl.

 Jacksonville Jaguars

 On February 17, 2022, Townsend was hired by the Jacksonville Jaguars as their passing game coordinator and cornerbacks coach under head coach Doug Pederson.
+He was let go of his duties and fired on January 8, 2024.

+Detroit Lions

+On February 21, 2024, Townsend was hired by the Detroit Lions as their passing game coordinator and Defensive backs coach under head coach Dan Campbell.